jonathanplacatka/jonathanplacatka.github.io/README.md

 3. Add the following text to the config file theme: `jekyll-theme-THEME-NAME`  (replacing `THEME-NAME` with the theme of your choice from the list of supported themes)
 4. Click "Commit changes..." in the top right corner.
 This will open a Commit changes pop-up window
 5. Cick "Commit changes" in the pop-up window.
 All other options can be left as default
-6. Navigate to https://username.github.io/ to view your generated website.
+6. Navigate to `https://username.github.io/` to view your generated website.
 Note that the process of deploying your website may take a few minutes to complete

-Once all steps are completed, your resume should look something like the following example:
+Once all steps are completed, your resume should look something like the following example.
+This example uses the [hacker](https://github.com/pages-themes/hacker?tab=readme-ov-file) theme

 ![](resume.gif)

 ## More Resources